matteoicardi/LifeInChrist/Mass/Mass_Walkthrough_ADULT_CLEANED.md

 > "Send me, Lord.
 I will not keep this gift for myself." ([Isaiah 6:8](https://www.biblegateway.com/passage/?search=Isaiah+6%3A8&version=RSVCE))

 ---

-## ⚡ Shock Lines for Neophytes
-- You are not watching a memorial service.
-You are standing inside the Church's worship of the risen Christ in heaven ([Hebrews 12:22-24](https://www.biblegateway.com/passage/?search=Hebrews+12%3A22-24&version=RSVCE)).
-- You are not only remembering Calvary.
-You are sacramentally present to Christ's one sacrifice.
-- You are not only attending church.
-You are being remade into what you receive.

 ## ⏱️ One-Minute Prep Before Mass Begins
 - Arrive early enough for silence.